What kinds of divorce are there?

 What happens during a divorce?

 One spouse must file for dissolution of marriage.
 Then they file with the court clerk and pay to have their spouse served with a summons.
-The spouse who receives the summons has twenty days to file a responsive plea.
+The spouse who receives the summons has twenty days to file a responsive pleading.
 If they don’t, the other spouse is likely to get the divorce on their terms.

 Not all divorces go to trial.
-Oftentimes, a settlement is reached before it gets that far.
+Often, a settlement is reached before it gets that far.
 If that happens, both parties draft and sign a decree of dissolution of marriage.
 Then the judge signs off on it.
 Before this can be done, though, there is a waiting period.
 There must be at least ten days between the initial filing of the divorce and the official dissolution of the marriage.
 Where minor children are involved, it jumps up to ninety days.